Ways of working

 “This has felt very outward looking”

 This Area Statement provides a reflection of the work we have all done in North West Wales.
 This has been a different way of working - a journey of integration, listening, evidence gathering, local engagement and collaboration.
 The journey has been the key aspect of this work, working with partners, new and old to create a shared vision for how Wales' natural resources can be managed to deliver more for local communities, the economy and the environment.
 We have taken on board stakeholder views, so the Area Statement identifies the collective opportunities and priorities that we need to address to build the resilience of our ecosystems and support sustainable management of the natural resources.
-It will set out actions that NRW, and our partners, will take forward to address the opportunities we have identified.
+We continue to develop the Area Statements based on conversations, developing the actions that NRW, and our partners, will take forward to address the opportunities we have identified.

 Being part of this valuable engagement process with the people and business of North West Wales has allowed us to see the picture from a different angle.
 We appreciate that we can’t always provide answers to all the questions asked but, instead, we can work together to achieve worthwhile projects that benefit both the environment and people living in this valuable area.